tfsaggregator/aggregator-docs/content/_index.md

 ![Aggregator logo](aggregator.svg)

-# Aggregator CLI
+# Aggregator 3
 This is the successor to renowned TFS Aggregator.
-The main scenario for Aggregator (3.x) is supporting Azure DevOps Services and Azure.
+It is a Rule interpreter specifically designed for Azure DevOps.
+Associate Rules with Work Item changes to automate your workflow, to allow dynamic calculation of field values and more.

+Aggregator 3.x supports two scenarios:
+-  Azure DevOps Services with Rules running in Azure Functions.
+-  Docker container running in the cloud or on-premise.

+The latter permits replacing the Server Plugin after migrating the Rule code.

 {{< button href="https://github.com/tfsaggregator/aggregator-cli/releases" >}}Download CLI{{< /button >}}
+{{< button href="https://hub.docker.com/r/tfsaggregator/aggregator3" >}}Docker Image{{< /button >}}

 {{< button href="/docs/v3" >}}Read the docs{{< /button >}}